Based on how incredibly easy these cookies are, you won’t believe how incredibly delicious they are. Naturally gluten-free too!

 - 1 (14-ounce) can sweetened condensed milk

-- Place mounds of the mixture on a parchment-lined baking sheet.
-For uniformly round macaroons, I like to press the mixture into my round tablespoon measuring spoon and slightly overfill it.
+Place mounds of the mixture on a parchment-lined baking sheet.
+For uniformly round macaroons, I like to press the mixture firmly into my round tablespoon measuring spoon and slightly overfill it.
+You want the mixture to be pressed firmly together so that it doesn’t spread while cooking.
 The mixture will be sticky so you will have to work it out with your fingers and pat it gently into an evenly-shaped mound.
 (You may coat the spoon with oil or butter, but it eventually wears off.
-So, either re-coat or resort to your clean fingers!)
+So, either re-coat or resort to your clean fingers!
+For a quicker method, see notes.)

 So, my assessment based on my experiences using different types of coconut is that a brand containing cornstarch is helpful but not imperative.
 When no cornstarch is present, the macaroons will be a bit runnier although this is mitigated if the mounds are pressed firmly together.
 Baking in a pan like a loaf pan where the edge area is maximized is another good option.
 Finally, two egg whites, whipped until frothy, can be added if desired.
 One baker raved about his experience with the 2-ingredient recipe using Bob’s Red Mill sweetened coconut.
 (See his interesting comment below.)